How Will Scaramucci Stop Leaks? ‘You Leak When You’re Not Happy’ Via Fox Host [Opinion]

 — Ezra Klein (@ezraklein) July 27, 2017

 Ryan Lizza was the reporter that Scaramucci called and when he refused to disclose his source, Scaramucci didn’t take no for an answer and so the rant came into bloom.
 He went into a vulgar-laced spew, which is news that has saturated the headlines for the last few days.
 Besides saying some very vulgar things, Scaramucci threatened to “fire everyone.”
-Several times Scaramucci asked for a name and several times he was given a polite reason as to why this was just not going to happen, according to what Lizza reports.
-Then it escalated and Lizza writes,
+Several times, Scaramucci asked for a name and several times he was given a polite reason as to why this was just not going to happen, according to what Lizza reported.
+Then it escalated, according to Lizza’a story.

-“Is it an assistant to the President?”
-[Scaramucci] he asked.
+“‘Is it an assistant to the President?’ he asked.
 I again told him I couldn’t say.
-“O.K., I’m going to fire every one of them, and then you haven’t protected anybody, so the entire place will be fired over the next two weeks.”
+‘O.K., I’m going to fire every one of them, and then you haven’t protected anybody, so the entire place will be fired over the next two weeks.'”

 Well that escalated quickly.https://t.co/4q8aQyK4Y5